jobinbasani/nlw-chrome-plugin/README.md

-# nlw-chrome-plugin
+# nlw-chrome
-A Chrome plugin to display the next long weekend
+A Chrome extension to display the next long weekend

+Date calculations use the [Date.js](https://github.com/abritinthebay/datejs) library